adam-mcdaniel/6517/README.md

 2. OPTIONAL: Find "CAMERA BUILD" folder on Desktop and run the Dashboard EXE in it.
 3. Connect to the robot's hotspot.
 4. Enable teleop.
+5. The robot will take about 5 seconds to respond after starting teleop, so give it some time.

 ## Debugging